griffithlab/genviz.org/_posts/0002-03-02-arrangingPlots.md

 date: 0002-03-02
 ---

-We've gone over the basics of ggplot2 in the previous section, in this section we will go over some more advanced topics related to ggplot2 and its underlying concepts.
-We will explore how to modify core elements of a plot after it's created, how to plot separate plots on the same page, and how to make sure plots align to one another.
+We've gone over the basics of ggplot2 in the previous section, in this section we will go over some tecniques to create multi-panel figures within R.

 #### Creating initial plots